senner007/pretty_urls/README.md

 - insert php code from index.php to dist/index.html and rename to index.php
 - copy dist to ftp

-TODO:
+#### TODO:
--implement php login
+- properly update navbar text highlight on history back/forward
--model to php - mysql
+- connect to php rest api
--use bootstrap 4 grid system
+- use bootstrap 4 via import
--use jquery and boostrap via npm
+- use jquery via import